PratikUpadhyay2408/BeeRecognition/README.md

 <img src="https://github.com/PratikUpadhyay2408/BeeRecognition/blob/main/results/test_accuracy.png" alt="test accuracy" >

-Explain the classification model architecture, including layers, activation functions, and any other relevant details.
-If there are multiple iterations of the model, document the improvements and changes made in each version.

-## Results
 Present the results of the experiments conducted using the model.
 Include metrics, charts, and any other visualizations that help explain the performance of the classification model.